 - To raise awareness amongst fitness professionals about post natal fitness regimes tailored to the individual women.

 Some Random Facts About Me:

-- I turned vegetarian this year.
+- I turned vegetarian at the age of 36.

 - I breastfed my daughter until she was 14 months with a severe aversion for it.

 - I’m from Yorkshire but live in Luxembourg